Adam’s Apple Reduction vs. Voice Feminization

 Surgery to the trachea itself should never be attempted, since this would pose the risk of damaging the vocal cords or even causing breathing problems.

 Only the most prominent tip of the thyroid cartilage on the trachea, known as the Adam’s apple, can be modified safely.

 The appearance of the Adam’s apple can be significantly reduced without compromising the structural integrity of the trachea.
 Complete removal of the excess cartilage isn’t always safely possible as this may affect the structures which stabilize the vocal cords.

 Our surgeons shave the Adam’s apple in an anatomically safe way by employing diamond burs.
 These are very effective for sculpting the cartilage without causing any damage to the adjacent soft tissue, including the lower part of the trachea where the delicate vocal cords are attached.

 To avoid highly visible scarring, we make the incision higher up and hidden in a fold under your chin, preventing obvious scarring and adhesions between the thyroid cartilage and the overlying tissue layers.
-Although there are silicone gels and cosmetic treatments that improve the appearance of scars, make sure to ask your plastic surgeons where they plan to leave a scar for your Adam’s apple surgery.
+During the post-op period, it is recommended to use Silicone gels and cosmetic treatments which help to improve the appearance of scars caused by Adam’s apple surgery.